cyclus/cyclus.github.com/source/module/hello_world.rst

 ------------

-Let's now change the behaviour of the TutorialFacility's ``Tick()`` & ``Tock()`` member functions to print "Hello" and "Tutorial" repspectively.
+Let's now change the behaviour of the TutorialFacility's ``Tick()`` & ``Tock()`` member functions to print "Hello" and "World" repspectively.
 To do this, please open up the :file:`src/tutorial_facility.cc` file in your favorite text editor (vim, emacs, gedit, `xo <http://exofrills.org>`_).
 Change the orignal functions to look like: